jperradin/nexus/docs/features.md

 ### Extensibility

-- Customize cluster connectivity criteria and polyhedra.
+- Customize cluster connectivity criterion and polyhedra.
 - The use of factories (`StrategyFactory`, `AnalyzerFactory`, `ReaderFactory`, `WriterFactory`) allows for easy extension of the package with new algorithms and file formats.

 ### Visualization and Output